Florida: Governance

 The basic structure, duties, function, and operations of the government of the State of Florida are defined by the Florida Constitution, which establishes the basic law of the state and guarantees various rights and freedoms of the people.
 As with the American federal government and all other state governments, Florida's government consists of three separate branches: executive, legislative, and judicial.
 The legislature enacts bills, which, if signed by the governor, become law.

 The Florida Legislature comprises the Florida Senate, which has 40 members, and the Florida House of Representatives, which has 120 members.
-The current governor of Florida is Ron DeSantis.
+The governor of Florida is Ron DeSantis.
 The Florida Supreme Court consists of a chief justice and six justices.

 Florida has 67 counties.
 Some reference materials may show only 66 because Duval County is consolidated with the City of Jacksonville.
 There are 379 cities in Florida (out of 411) that report regularly to the Florida Department of Revenue, but there are other incorporated municipalities that do not.
 The primary revenue source for cities and counties is property tax; properties with unpaid taxes are subject to tax sales, which are held at the county level in May and are highly popular, due to the extensive use of online bidding sites.

 The state government's primary revenue source is sales tax.
 Florida is one of eight states that do not impose a personal income tax.

 There were 800 federal corruption convictions from 1988 to 2007, more than any other state.

 In a 2020 study, Florida was ranked as the 11th hardest state for citizens to vote in.
-In April 2022, the legistlature passed and the governor signed a new election law prohibiting Floridians from using ranked-choice voting in all federal, state and municipal elections.
+In April 2022, the legislature passed and the governor signed a new election law prohibiting Floridians from using ranked-choice voting in all federal, state and municipal elections.

+Florida retains the death penalty.
+Authorized methods of execution include the electric chair and lethal injection.